John 1:29-42, John the Baptist > Andrew > Peter (2/13/12)

 Everything good in Judaism and early Christianity comes in twelves – twelve sons of Jacob, twelve tribes, twelve stones in altars, twelve apostles.
 This is probably the main reason that after Judas Iscariot betrayed Jesus, the Eleven got together and found some candidates for the Holy Spirit to choose a replacement twelfth apostle, Matthias (Acts 1:15-26).

-By the way, the latest National Geographic has an interesting article about the apostles and where they preached.
-It’s very short on sources, though, and seems to be in error about why Stephen was stoned, so take it with a grain of salt.
+By the way, March 2012 National Geographic has an interesting article about the apostles and where they preached, athough it’s very short on sources, so take it with a grain of salt.
 Only a few of the apostles’ preaching ministries are described in the New Testament, and the only apostle whose death is mentioned is James, brother of John (Acts 12:2).
 What you mainly need to know about the Twelve is that Jesus chose them to continue his work.

 John 1:43-51, Philip the Apostle > Nathaniel (2/15/12)